-Established in 1937, the Seaside Aquarium is now one of the oldest institutions of its kind on the West Coast.
-The water tanks within the facility give a great view of the underwater world of the Pacific Ocean nearby, and the touch tanks and user-friendly microscopes of the Discovery Center provide even more ocean habitat to explore.
-One of the most popular species of sea animals to interact with at the aquarium are the Seaside Harbor Seals, who are always happy to put on a show for visitors young and old.
-The Seaside Aquarium is a fun place to visit when it rains.
+Established in 1937, the Seaside Aquarium is now one of the oldest institutions of its kind on the west coast.
+The water tanks within the facility give a great view of the underwater world of the Pacific Ocean nearby.
+And, the touch tanks and user-friendly microscopes of the Discovery Center provide even more ocean habitat to dive into.

 Address: 200 North Promenade, Seaside, Oregon

 The colorful downtown district of Seaside combines history, tourism, and fun events for the whole family to enjoy, making it one of coastal Oregon's best small towns.
 It stretches between Highway 101 and the ocean on Broadway Street, with restaurants, arcades, and other amusements lining the entire way.

 The Necanicum River Estuary divides Downtown Seaside, with the Necanicum Bridge connecting both sides.
 On the east side of the estuary, the Gilbert Historic District is home to some of the oldest surviving buildings in Seaside.
 Alongside this history, this area of downtown is also packed with art galleries and coastal shops.

 On the west side of the estuary, family-friendly attractions and restaurants line Broadway Street and easily catch the eye.
 Arcade parlors, seafood restaurants, and fun places like Seaside Inverted Experience appeal to families and tourists in this lively section of downtown.

 At the end of Broadway Street is the famous Seaside Turnaround and the beginning of the Seaside Promenade.
 This area lends easy access to the beach after exploring the downtown streets.